 Meanwhile, remove and discard the bones from the chicken drumsticks (watch out for the thin, sharp leg bone).
 Shred up the meat.

 Add in the shredded chicken meat, oysters, egg, crushed eggshell and simmer for 5 more minutes until quinoa is cooked (it fluffs up, becomes translucent and the white tail appears).
+Add more water if the pot is dry.

 Remove from heat and stir in wheat germ and sea kelp powder.